 Dream Warriors is a collective of artists who believe in pursuing passions, dreams, and gifts to better loved ones and communities while also uplifting others.
 Founded by Tanaya Winder, Dream Warriors Management is an innovative artist management company created to bring together different talented artists, speakers, and educators who embody the values of what it means to be a Dream Warrior.
-Dream Warriors Management currently consists of six Indigenous Artists: Mic Jordan, Tall Paul, Frank Waln, Lumhe and Samsoche Sampson (also known as The Sampson Brothers) and Tanaya Winder (who also manages each of the artists).
+Dream Warriors Management currently consists of six Indigenous Artists: Mic Jordan, Tall Paul, Kenn and John Little, Frank Waln, and Tanaya Winder (who also manages each of the artists).
 Each artist travels to perform concerts, run workshops, teach empowerment and artistic skill sets, and speak at various engagements throughout the country.
 In addition to their artistic endeavors, they hustle hard to work within communities whenever they get the opportunity.
 Together, they developed the Dream Warriors Scholarship.

 Check out the talented and empowering Indigenous artists who comprise the Dream Warriors team.
 Learn more about each of our artists by clicking on the links below.